Kotlin/kotlinx.coroutines/docs/topics/coroutines-basics.md

 ## Coroutine scope and structured concurrency

-When you run many coroutines in an application, you need a way to manage them as a group.
+When you run many coroutines in an application, you need a way to manage them as groups.
 Kotlin coroutines rely on a principle called _structured concurrency_ to provide this structure.

 This principle groups coroutines into a hierarchy of parent and child tasks with linked lifecycles.
+Coroutines form a tree hierarchy where each coroutine has at most one parent and can have any number of children.
-A parent coroutine waits for its children to complete before finishing.
+A parent coroutine waits for its children to complete before it completes.
 If the parent coroutine fails or is canceled, all its child coroutines are canceled too.
 Keeping coroutines connected this way makes cancellation, error handling, and resource cleanup predictable and safe.

-> A coroutine’s lifecycle is the period from its start until it completes, fails, or is canceled.
+> A coroutine's lifecycle is the period from its creation until it completes, fails, or is canceled.
 >
 {style="tip"}